Stuart Legg: Biography

 Legg decided to stay in Canada, and became Director of Production for the Canadian Government Motion Picture Bureau.
 In this role, he was responsible for the training of filmmakers; when the Bureau and the NFB merged in 1941, he was responsible for 55 filmmakers; a year later, it was 293.

 With Canada at war, Legg's propagandist style was a perfect fit for the morale-boosting films that the NFB wanted to produce; he was given control of the theatrical shorts program, which included two series: Canada Carries On and The World in Action.
 Records are incomplete but it is thought that, from 1941 to 1945, he produced and directed most of the films in these series; he is credited with 46.
 His assistant and researcher was Tom Daly, who would become the NFB's most prolific producer.

 The World in Action, which began in 1942, appeared each month in 800 Canadian theatres, reaching 4 million viewers; in the U.S., it screened in 6,500 theatres and reached millions.
 At the end of the war, it was cancelled but Grierson felt that it was commercially viable.
 He resigned from the NFB and convinced Legg to join him in New York, where he was able to reach a production deal with Universal Pictures.
 Grierson's reputation was temporarily damaged when he was caught up in the Gouzenko Affair and accused of being a spy; the deal with Universal was cancelled and, in 1946, Legg returned to England.

 In 1940 the GPO Film Unit had become the Crown Film Unit and Legg spent three years there as a producer.
 In 1952, the British government dissolved the Crown Film Unit and Legg became chairman of Film Centre International, a production coordination company which Grierson had founded in 1937.
 Through Film Centre, Legg produced films for Gaumont-British Instructional and the Shell Film Unit.
 Records are incomplete, but it is thought that, between 1952 and 1962, he also produced promotional films for Shell-Mex and BP, Imperial Airways, Anglo-Scottish Pictures and the Australian National Film Board.
 He retired in 1962.

 Writing

 After retiring from filmmaking, Legg published four books: Trafalgar : An Eye-Witness Account of a Great Battle (1966), Jutland: An Eye-witness Account of a Great Battle (1967), The Heartland (1970, dedicated to Grierson and re-issued in 1991 as The Barbarians of Asia), and The Railway Book: An Anthology (1988).

 Personal life and death

 Legg was married to Margaret Amos (1910–2002), daughter of Sir Percy Maurice Amos.
 They lived at Shooter's Hill, London and had a farm in Lamberhurst, Kent, which may have been Legg's studio.
-They had three children, including Sir Thomas Legg.
+They had four children, including Sir Thomas Legg.
 Legg died in Wiltshire in 1988.